MINISTRY OF PETROLEUM & NATURAL GAS

 126. Testing of Tanks:

-be tested for leaks using water pressure before it can be used.
-This
+- After a storage tank is installed, re-installed, or repaired, it must be tested for leaks using water pressure before it can be used.
+This test must be done by a qualified person.

-The water used for the test must not contain any petroleum and should
+- The water used for the test must not contain any petroleum and should not be pumped through the same pipes or pumps used for petroleum (unless the licensing authority gives special permission).

 CHAPTER VII LICENCES